moderndatacompany/dataos.info/docs/resources/lens/data_sources/snowflake.md

 ### **Load data from the data source**

-In the `sqls` folder, create `.sql` files for each logical table, where each file is responsible for loading or selecting the relevant data from the source.
-Ensure the SQL dialect matches Snowflake syntax.
-Format table names as `schema.table`.
+In the sqls folder, create a .sql file for each logical table.
+Each file should be responsible for loading or selecting the relevant data from the source, using Snowflake-compatible SQL synta such as table names are formatted as schema.table.

 For example, a simple data load might look as follows: